Dress Code SY2022-2023

-- Appropriate undergarments should be worn as to maintain modesty.
+- Appropriate undergarments should be worn to maintain modesty.

-- Hemlines should be no more than two-inches above the top of the knee.
+- Hemlines should be no more than 2” above the top of the knee.
 Slits or openings in skirts/dresses should be modest.

 - Garments should not be tight or form fitting.
 No leggings of any length are allowed.

-- Only modest swim trunks or shorts are allowed.
+- Guys – Only modest swim trunks or shorts are allowed.
 No bikini- or “speedo”-style trunks are allowed.

-- Girls – Only modest, one-piece swimsuits are allowed and must be approved by the Dean.
+- Girls – Only modest, one-piece swimsuits are allowed.
+Swim shorts are required over all swimwear.
 Bikinis, tankinis, or any other type of two-piece swimsuit are not allowed, even if covered by a t-shirt.

-Students who work in the administration building or classroom buildings should remain in School Dress Attire until 3:30 p.m..
+Students who work in the administration building or classroom buildings should remain in School Dress Attire.
 Certain campus work areas, such as the cafeteria and plant services, have job-specific work attire guidelines.
 Those guidelines will be presented to the student workers at the beginning of the year during orientation.

 - 1st Offense: Faculty/Staff member will enter a behavior report in FACTS and an e-mail will be sent to parents/guardians.

-- 2nd Offense: Step 1 plus student will have a one-on-one meeting with dean and a call home.
+- 2nd Offense: Step 1, plus the student will have a one-on-one meeting with the dean and a call home.